arcology-network/binary-releases/content/developers/tutorials/pet-shop.md

 ### 2.3.
 Accounts

-[There are a list of pre-created accounts](./accounts.md)with sufficient balanace in the docker container that you can use to initiate transactions.
+[There are a list of pre-created accounts](./accounts.md)with sufficient balances in the docker container that you can use to initiate transactions.